By Nathan Pfau, Army Flier Staff WriterJuly 14, 2017

-FORT RUCKER, Ala.
-(June 20, 2013) -- The U.S. Army Aeromedical Research Laboratory welcomed a new commander and bid farewell to a familiar face during a change of command ceremony at the U.S. Army Aviation museum June 14.
+FORT RUCKER, Ala. -- The U.S. Army Aeromedical Research Laboratory welcomed a new commander during a ceremony at the U.S. Army Aviation Museum July 7.

 Col. Jonathan C. Taylor assumed command from Col. Richard G. Malish as the organizational colors changed hands from the outgoing commander to Maj.
 Gen. Barbara R. Holcomb, U.S. Army Medical Research Material Command commanding general, to Taylor.

 Holcomb presided over the ceremony, thanked Malish for his dedication to the USAARL team and gave Taylor her full vote of confidence.

 "Thank you for your hard work, your leadership and your dedication," she said to Malish during the ceremony.
 "I know you'll continue to do great things … and as we celebrate the accomplishments of Colonel Malish, we have the privilege of welcoming another great leader to USAARL.

 "He's an accomplished family physician," said the general.
 "Craig, as I'm sure you can already tell, you're inheriting an exceptional group of men and women, and I'm confident that you will lead them with great thought and temperament on the way forward."

 Taylor comes to Fort Rucker with a wealth of knowledge from numerous assignments, including division surgeon for the 10th Mountain Division, officer in charge for the Womack Army Medical Center Family Medicine Residency Clinic, assistant program director for the Womack Army Medical Center, executive officer to the deputy surgeon general and special assistant to the surgeon general.